-I have witnessed this on numerous occasions in many different businesses and markets.
-I’ve also seen an assortment of the solutions proffered.
+We have witnessed this on numerous occasions in many different businesses and markets.
+We’ve also seen an assortment of the solutions proffered.
 These include an increase in salary, a change in title, a new car or even the latest phone.
-All nice things to have but none that actually satisfy a key player into the long or even mid-term.
+All nice things to have but none that actually satisfy a key player in the long or even mid-term.
 There are effective alternatives but they take courage and transparency to apply.

 If you find yourself in this position, try asking them what they would do?

 Discuss your thoughts with your key players and ask them to deliver a solution you can both work with.
 What they come back with will give you further insight into their business capabilities and creativity.
 As such it's an empowering strategy that will build strong bonds and increased levels of trust.
 Moreover; the solutions you arrive at might increase your colleague’s level of purpose and passion, creating an even more valuable member of the team.